hexojs/site/source/docs/templates.md

 ```

 {% note warn %}
-`fragment_cache()` will cache render result, and output cached result in other pages.
-This is only supposed to enabled for partial that will be same across different pages.
-If partial probably will be different depending on the pages they appear in, then `fragment_cache()` shouldn't be enabled for it.
+`fragment_cache()` will cache the rendered result and output the cached result to other pages.
+This should only be used on partials that are expected **not** to change across different pages.
+Otherwise, it should **not** be enabled.
-For example, fragment_cache should be disabled if `relative_link` has been enabled in the config, because relative links can and probably will be different depending on the pages they appear in.
+For example, it should be disabled when `relative_link` is enabled in the config.
+This is because relative links may appear differently across pages.
 {% endnote %}